lososkin/aioxlsxstream/README.md

 # aioxlsxstream

-Generate the xlsx file prior to downloading or of a very large file that you do not want to store entirely on disk or on memory.
+Generate the xlsx file on fly without storing enire file in memory.
 Generated excel workbook contain only one sheet.
 All data writes as strings.

 ## Installation